 Admission to Golden Spike Days is by donation, but some of the activities may have a fee.
 Except for things like food and drink, however, most things are free!

 Activities at Golden Spike Days include swing rides, craft activities, gold panning, face painting, bubble soccer, mini car rides and more!

 We recommend you try bouncing around on the trampolines with Springfree, or take a boat tour up the Indian Arm provided by Oceanwatch Boat Tours (with departures every 30 minutes).
-The boat tours ran Saturday from 12 pm to 6 pm, Sunday from 1 pm to 6 pm and then on Monday from 2:30 pm to 6 pm.
+The boat tours ran Saturday from 12 pm to 6 pm, Sunday from 1 pm to 6 pm and then on Monday from 2:30 pm to 6 pm in 2019.
 Arrive early to get your spot.

 If cars are your thing and you’re a parent, then your child (under 8 years of age) might want to register to participate in the Power Wheels Derby.

 Everyone can also enjoy the demolition cars, race cars and mud trucks on Saturday.
 There was also a car show on the Saturday, Sunday and Monday from 10 am to 3 pm in 2019.